 The work of Professor Vivienne Robinson from the University of Auckland boldly states, “The more leaders focus their relationships, their work and their learning on the core business of teaching and learning, the greater their influence on student outcomes”.

 So whilst leadership is leadership, regardless of sector or context; there are some distinguishing features of educational leadership… namely the focus on pedagogy and getting the best outcomes for all children (i.e. equity).

 When Ofsted visits any school, their evaluation criteria are clear.
-They are looking for evidence which demonstrates how well schools are performing, closing gaps and ensuring that all children achieve their very best.
+They are looking for evidence that demonstrates how well schools are performing, closing gaps and ensuring that all children achieve their very best.
 The starting point for the inspection process is the school’s own self-evaluation.
 The self-evaluation is the first glimpse that inspectors get of how the school views itself.

-Self-evaluation isn’t new but it is still cited as one of the most time consuming and challenging tasks by many school leaders.
+Self-evaluation isn’t new but it is still cited as one of the most time-consuming and challenging tasks by many school leaders.
 For those that are not new as leaders, you may recall completing S1, S2, S3 and S4.
 For those that are not quite so long in the tooth, the SEF became everyone’s nightmare with the challenges of losing your self-evaluation if you didn’t instantly click ‘save’!
 Ofsted appears to have evolved a little and now accepts that schools can present their self-evaluation in any way they choose.
 At its heart, self-evaluation is simply asking:

 • How well are we doing?

 • What do we need to do next to secure further improvement?